Placenta Encapsulation Safety

 - Meat must be heated to an internal temperature of 140F to be safe for consumption.
 Therefore, placentas processed at a temperature of less than 140 degrees do not meet food safety guidelines and can cause illness.

-- Perishable food must be refrigerated (or frozen) within 2 hours at a temperature less than 40F as checked by appliance thermometer.
-Therefore placentas stored at temps above 40F for more than 2 hours are unsafe and can cause illness.
+- Perishable food must be refrigerated (or frozen) within 4 hours at a temperature less than 40F.
+Therefore placentas stored at temps above 40F for more than 4 hours are unsafe and can cause illness.

 - Bleach and other EPA registered disinfectants used properly kill dangerous disease causing pathogens.
 Essential oils and sunshine do not.